Lab 2: Working with let and lists

 385

-Yet another useful function-that-takes-a-function is filter
+Yet another useful function-that-takes-a-function is filter.

 The expression (filter f?
-L)
+L) applies the predicate function

-to each element in the list L
+f? to each element in the list L, and returns the

 list containing only the elements for which the predicate returns true.